By Frank G. & Edwin H.

 People often mix up the tourist waiting period and the processing period.
 Keep them separate.

-• Mandatory waiting period before filing: 15 days inside Bolivia as a tourist
+- Mandatory waiting period before filing: 15 days inside Bolivia as a tourist, Groups 2 and 3 only; Group 1 has no such rule

-If you choose Route A, you can often reach the filing stage on day 16 and finish the visa and cédula within about a week in La Paz.
+If you choose Route A and you are Group 1, you can often file soon after local checks and finish the visa quickly; adding the CIE in La Paz is typically the fastest path because cards are printed there.
 If you choose Route B and need to form an SRL first, you need to add company setup time.

 Typical costs and hidden fees to expect